robert/robert.github.com/_posts/2017-11-21-cookie-syncing-how-online-trackers-talk-about-you-behind-your-back.md

 ---
-title: Cookie Syncing: how online trackers talk about you behind your back
+title: "Cookie Syncing: how online trackers talk about you behind your back"
 layout: post
 tags: [Online Tracking]
 ---